TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Config fixes Remove duplicate STUN Better packet interval - 1 ms sometimes yields out of order, 10 is too much, 5 is just about right
+- assign port to the internal network address

-- maybe somehow save that port number when the textbox deactivates...
+- port number in start server gui: maybe somehow save that port number when the textbox deactivates...

-- disallow nat on official
+- disallow nat on official server
- - f7 on config
+ - use vim_run in a folder with a config file to deploy it to all servers

 - Retry logic
 	- Cumulative traversal log